 Employers and Universities: Work with us?

 If you're applying to university, you'll almost certainly be doing it through UCAS.
 But there's more to it than just filling in a form – you've got to choose your courses and university options, make sure you meet all the deadlines, and submit a flawless application as well.
-Never fear – here are five tips that will help you succeed...
+Never fear – here are our tips to help you succeed...

 First of all, make sure you're familiar with the process: